If you are in immediate danger, call 911 or the GW Police Department.

-Reporting relationship abuse or a sexual assault can help ensure safety for yourself and for the community.
-Even if you do not want to make a formal complaint through Student Rights and Responsibilities or file a police report, we encourage you to talk to the Title IX office.
+Reporting sexual or gender-based harassment, sexual assault, sexual exploitation, intimate partner violence or stalking can help ensure safety for yourself and for the community.
+Even if you do not want to file a formal complaint through with the university or file a police report, we encourage you to talk to the Title IX office to learn about your options so you can make an informed decision about what is the best next step for you.

 Remember that your immediate safety and mental health are the most important.
 Although we encourage you to talk to someone and consider making a report as soon as you feel ready, there is no required timeframe.